Sources of Information

 'À Travers le Karst' by Fabien Darne and Patrice Tordjman

 This book describes many of the best through-trips in France, and a copy should be in every caver's library.
 Although the description for the Réseau de la Dent de Crolles routes have been largely superseded by the Spéléo Secours Isère route guides, it also contains descriptions of other fine routes in the area including the Grotte des Masques to Grotte du Mort Ru traverse (252 m deep), and the Gouffre Tasurinchi to Grotte du Guiers Vif traverse (305 m deep), both associated with the Cirque de St. Même near St. Pierre d'Entremont, and Trou Pinambour on Grand Som.

 'Le Karst de Chartreuse' by B. and P. Talour

 This booklet does what it says on the tin - it describes the karst of Chartreuse.
-It is of less direct relevance to caving in the Dent de Crolles system than 'Le Karst de la Dent de Crolles', but it is interesting in its own right, and it is especially worth looking at for an informative stratigraphic column of the area, and for a cross section of the 680 m-deep Puits Francis on Grand Som illustrating the importance of geological structures on cave development in the area.
-It is available for downloading here (2.6 MB).
+It is of less direct relevance to caving in the Dent de Crolles system than 'Le Karst de la Dent de Crolles', but it is interesting in its own right, and is especially worth looking at for an informative stratigraphic column of the area, and for a cross section of the 680 m-deep Puits Francis on Grand Som illustrating the importance of geological structures on cave development in the area.
+You may download it here (2.6 MB).

 'A Walking Guide to Chartreuse' by John Gardner